Phil-Hills/Java-to-Rust/converter-page-master/README.md

-# java-converter

-This crude web-application can be a small help or not so small help when trying to port Java-Code to Rust.
-The safety features in Rust make it feasible, even if there is no GC in Rust.
-So if trying to provide libraries for Rust, why not look into the great open source code provided for java.

-The author is a beginner in rust, so the generated code will sometimes be kind of "unrusty".
-At the moment this server is used in the porting of the apache math3 maven artefact.
+A Web application that converts Java-Code to Rust.
+By adding/converting Java to Rust frees up memory because there is no cache key eviction.
+Java has to do a lot of work to dertermine what memory is free, which can slow the program down.
+Rust is extremely fast and memorty efficient: with no runtime or garbage collector, it can power performance-critical services, run on embedded deices, and easily integrate with other languages.
+With the safety featrures pre-built into Rust is what makes this conversion feasible, because there is no Garbage Collector(GC)in Rust.

-## How to use it.
+## How to use

-There are two ways:
-<a href=https://jrconverter.appspot.com/index.jsp>link</a> leads to a small vm running this war.
+# Crate maven_toolbox

+use maven_toolbox::{default_impl::*, *};

+// the artifact's GAV
+let artifact = ArtifactFqn::pom(
+    "com.walmartlabs.concord.plugins.basic",
+    "smtp-tasks",
+    "1.76.1",
+);

+let mut resolver = Resolver::default();

+// default implementations, you can plug in your own let url_fetcher = DefaultUrlFetcher {};
+let pom_parser = DefaultPomParser {};

+let project = resolver
+    .build_effective_pom(&artifact, &url_fetcher, &pom_parser)
+    .unwrap();

+let project = resolver
+    .build_effective_pom(&artifact, &url_fetcher, &pom_parser)
+    .unwrap();

-or use maven to build a snapshot and deploy the war-file into a J2EE-Container.
+build a snapshot and deploy the war-file into a J2EE-Container.

+jar -cvf projectname.war *

-The default Web-Side shows two Textfields
+The default Web-Side shows 2 text-fields
-The first can be edited and the java-text can be pasted there.
-After pressing the button the converted code appears in the second Textfield.
+The first text-field is for editing and (java-text can be pasted there).
+The second text-field will pop up showing the conversion from Java to Rust

+Note:
 The java-code can be a class, a part of a class or a simple statement.
 The code must be (java-)syntactically correct.
-The result quite certainly will not be (rust-)syntactically correct ;-)
-``
+The conversion is not perfect and will require some editing. " A work in Progress ".

-## functions
+### functions

-The server mainly tries to support in dumb formatting changes which are always the same.

-* What has been implemented and might be of use:

     * conversion of **declarations** Java: _"Type name = init"_ to _"let name: Type = init"_
     * **conversion of arrays** type[] to vectors